 Asymptomatic Lateral Flow Testing

 We are distributing the government’s home testing kits for all staff to enable them to carry out lateral flow tests at home twice each week.
 This will help to protect our staff when they are in school.
+We recommend testing on Wednesdays and Sundays.

 Primary age pupils from Kindergarten to Year 6